exthand/Exthand.Gateway/README.md

 Banks does answer to the Exthand:Gateway which sends back the response to your Docker.
 As simple as that!

-The day you get your own open banking license, you have to change the configuration file the BankingSDK Docker.
+The day you get your own open banking license, you have to change the configuration file in the BankingSDK Docker.
 It will then be able to directly connect to banks without going throught the Exthand:Gateway anymore.